rrthomas/beetle/README.md

 any POSIX system; the assembler version runs pForth (see below) at up to half the speed of the corresponding native code compiler and generates more compact code.
-Beetle is designed to be embedded in other programs; a simple debugger has been written to demonstrate this ability.
+Beetle is designed to be embedded in other programs; a simple shell has been written to demonstrate this ability.
 In the C implementation, all memory references are bounds checked.
-An I/O library is implemented; access to native code routines is also possible, allowing Beetle and C programs to call each other.
+An I/O library is implemented;
+access to native code routines is also possible, allowing Beetle and C programs to call each other.

 This package comprises the definition of the Beetle virtual machine, a virtual machine specialised for the execution of Forth, and an